AustinNeverPee/FedRecPapers/README.md

 I will briefly introduce each paper one by one.
 The freshest is on the top.

-### Federated Recommendation Systems
+> Federated Recommendation Systems

-Affiliations: WeBank, HKUST
+>> Affiliations: WeBank, HKUST
+>>> The paper is an overview of the existing papers of FedRec.
+Besides, it also provides a categorization of FedRec and concludes the challenges when building a federated recommender system.